“When I give food to the poor, they call me a saint. When I ask why the poor have no food, they call me a communist.” (Dom Helder Camara)

 Because there are Christians such as Dr. Larycia Hawkins who are working to dismantle institutional injustices, I and so many others are encouraged to cling to faith in God.

 Mainstream Christian teachings advocate for helping the disenfranchised, but very few address the systems — such as institutional racism, patriarchy, and capitalism — that place the disenfranchised there in the first place.
-Capitalism is an especially major contributor to systemic injustices
+Capitalism is an especially major contributor to systemic injustices in churches.

 At a follow-up Q&A with Wheaton regarding Dr. Hawkins’ leave, a student asked if donor money had factored into the college’s decision.
 The panelists, which included the president, did not answer.
 Their silence was a resounding “yes”.
 After all, given Wheaton is a private institution, it is not surprising that predominantly white donors hold so much power.